-The good news for Americans who aren’t entirely happy with the health coverage Original Medicare provides them: they have options.
+The good news for Americans who aren’t entirely happy with the health coverage Original Medicare provides them is that they have options.

 In particular, they have options when it comes to finding supplemental insurance that will help them pay some of the healthcare costs Medicare Part A and Part B don’t cover.

-The bad news for those very same people: the many options available to them in this area can quickly become overwhelming.
+The bad news for those very same people is that the many options available to them in this area can quickly become overwhelming.

-Before you do that, though, consider this: one MedSup plan is far and away more popular than the rest.
+If that sounds intimidating, consider this: one MedSup plan is far and away more popular than the rest.
 Which one?
-Plan F--or as it’s sometimes called, Medicare Part F. (Actually, people call it all sorts of names, including Medicare Supplement Plan F, MedSup Plan F, Medigap Plan F, and Medicare Plan F--all of which you’ll find in this article.)
+Plan F — or as it’s sometimes called, Medicare Part F. You may also see or hear it called Medicare Supplement Plan F, MedSup Plan F, Medigap Plan F and Medicare Plan F.

-As you’ve probably already gathered, Part F is one of the 10 MedSup policies Americans enrolled in Original Medicare can buy if they want additional health coverage.
-(Or if they want help paying for their Medicare Part A and Part B coverage.)
+Medicare Part F is one of the 10 MedSup policies Americans enrolled in Original Medicare can buy if they want additional health coverage, or if they want help paying for their Medicare Part A and Part B coverage.

 The main reason you should care about Medicare Supplement Plan F is it provides the most coverage of any of the MedSup plans available today.

-Also, as mentioned a few paragraphs ago, it is the most popular of the many MedSup plans private insurance companies currently sell to Americans.
-In fact, according to a couple of reports (including this one), somewhere between 56 and 66 percent of people who buy MedSup or Medigap policies choose Plan F.
+Also, it is the most popular of the many Medicare Supplement plans private insurance companies currently sell to Americans.
+In fact, according to various reports, somewhere between 56% and 66% of people who buy MedSup or Medigap policies choose Plan F.

 You’ve already heard a few times that Plan F offers more comprehensive coverage than any other Medicare Supplement policy.
 But what does that mean?

-According to medicare.gov, it means that MedSup Plan F pays for 100 percent of the following:
+According to medicare.gov, it means that MedSup Plan F pays for 100% of the following:

-Something to keep in mind as you contemplate whether or not to enroll in this plan: like all MedSup policies, Plan or Part F is standardized.
+Something to keep in mind as you contemplate enrolling in this plan: like all MedSup policies, Plan or Part F is standardized.
 In other words, although many different insurance companies sell Plan F, the benefits are the same no matter where you buy it.
-The costs aren’t necessarily the same, though, so shopping around before settling on a MedSup plan is important if you care how much you pay for this kind of coverage.
+The costs aren’t necessarily the same, though, so shop around before you settle on a MedSup plan.
+That is key if you want to get your best price for this kind of coverage.

-Keep this in mind, too, as you compare MedSup plans: some insurance companies offer a high-deductible version of Plan F. If you choose this option, you’ll have to pay all your Medicare-covered costs up to a certain deductible amount--$2,240 in 2018--before Plan F starts kicking in its share.
+Keep this in mind, too, as you compare MedSup plans: some insurance companies offer a high-deductible version of Plan F. If you choose this option, you’ll have to pay all your Medicare-covered costs up to a certain deductible amount — $2,340 in 2020 and $2,370 in 2021 — before Plan F starts kicking in its share.

 Why would anyone pick a high-deductible Plan F over the standard one?
 Keep reading.
 You’ll find the answer to this question below.

-Going into detail about how Medicare Part F (or Plan F, as we’ve called it here a number of times) compares to the nine other available MedSup plans might be a bit overwhelming.
-So, let’s focus on how it compares to another popular Medicare Supplement policy, Part (or Plan) G.
+Going into detail about how Medicare Part F compares to the nine other available MedSup plans might be a bit overwhelming.
+So, let’s focus on how it compares to another popular Medicare Supplement policy, which some call Medicare Part G.

-The only way MedSup Plan F differs from Plan G is that Plan G doesn’t pay your Medicare Part B deductible.
-(Plan F does pay it.)
+The only way MedSup Plan F differs from Plan G is that Plan F pays your Medicare Part B deductible while Plan G does not.
 All other benefits are the same between these two MedSup plans.

 Both Plan F and Plan G cover Medicare Part B excess charges, by the way.
 They’re the only two Medicare Supplement policies that pay these fees.
 If having low out-of-pocket expenses is important to you, you might want to pick MedSup Plan F or G over the eight other plans insurers sell.

-The main thing you need to know about how this or any other Medicare Supplement plan works is that you have to be enrolled in Original Medicare, or Medicare Parts A and B, before Part F kicks in and starts filling your Medicare payment gaps.
+The main thing you need to know about how this and all other Medicare Supplement plans work is that you have to be enrolled in Original Medicare, or Medicare Parts A and B, before Part F kicks in and starts filling your Medicare payment gaps.